 Alike of custom fields, you can also create user fields, but these will appear only on user types, be it “service buyers” or “providers.”

 This setting zone controls all of the image settings for your site, the first option lets you enable or disable max no of images, and you can define the value for the maximum no of images allowed to be uploaded on the projects.
 If you don’t want the users to upload any images on the projects, you can turn it off, from the third option.

-If you’re using advertising as an extra method of monetization, this settings makes your work easier by allowing you to put ad-code snippet, in the homepage, project single page, category page, single blog or a normal page of your site.
+If you’re using advertising as an extra method of monetization, these settings make your work easier by allowing you to put ad-code snippets, on the homepage, project single page, category page, single blog, or a normal page of your site.

 Now comes the important aspect of your freelancer site, these payment gateway settings allows you to accept payments for projects on your site from four different methods, PayPal, Payza/AlertPay, Moneybookers/Skrill, Bank Payment (offline payment option.)

 All you need to do is put in your registered e-mail address from the given services, and you’re done!
 Start accepting payments on your site.

 This section handles all the requests for Withdraws, the tabbed panel contains, unresolved, resolved, and rejected requests.
 Also if you want to search the withdrawal requests by users then you may use the search boxes.